Palmiro Togliatti: Legacy

 Liberal and left-wing critics saw Togliatti's policy of the Salerno Turn as an example of frontism, or common front, that was orchestrated by Stalin to conform to his deals with Franklin D. Roosevelt and Winston Churchill.
-In contrast to the long-time held historiography of the PCI, Elena Agarossi and Victor Zaslavsky argue in a revisionist account that Togliatti and the other leaders of the PCI were fundamentally subservient to Stalin, and did their best to promote Soviet interests.
-They argue that Togliatti was above all a Stalinist, and that he remained one for years after Stalin died in 1953 and the Soviet Union had repudiated much of his legacy.
-They argue that it was Stalin who ordered Togliatti to play a moderating role in Italian politics because the time was not yet ripe for a showdown with capitalism.
-Agarossi and Zaslavsky rely not only on Togliatti's papers but those of the Kremlin, especially the highly detailed reports sent in by the Soviet ambassador in Rome.
+In contrast to the mainstream and long-time held historiography of the PCI, Elena Aga Rossi and Victor Zaslavsky argued in a historical revisionist account that Togliatti and the other leaders of the PCI were fundamentally subservient to Stalin, and did their best to promote Soviet interests.
+They argued that Togliatti was above all a Stalinist, and that he remained one for years after Stalin died in 1953 and the Soviet Union had repudiated much of his legacy.
+They further argued that it was Stalin who ordered Togliatti to play a moderating role in Italian politics because the time was not yet ripe for a showdown with capitalism.
+Aga Rossi and Zaslavsky relied not only on Togliatti's papers but those of the Kremlin, especially the highly detailed reports sent in by the Soviet ambassador in Rome.
 Stalin forced the PCI to reject and work against the Marshall Plan, despite the loss of much support from Italian voters who wanted the American aid.
 First published in 1997, this view was criticised by Luciano Canfora.
+(Note: Canfora described the book by Elena Aga Rossi and Victor Zaslavsky as "a vibrant pamphlet that exploits some documents, rhapsodically selected and mostly already known, with the very firm intention of demonstrating a single assumption: that the PCI's policy was always and totally subordinate to Stalin's directives."
+According to Canfora, what he described as the prejudicial anti-communism of the book reached, in his own words, an "exhilarating aspect" when the two authors accused the PCI of an insurrectionist drift.
+He stated that the party considered the possibility of reacting with arms only if the United States "had intervened to prevent the imminent political elections" of April 1948.
+Since he said the thesis of Aga Rossi and Zaslavsky was that "communism is evil", a PCI that would have tried to defend itself and not to be overwhelmed did nothing but practiced evil, and critically wrote: "Rarely had one fallen so low in a self-styled book of history."
+Regarding the Salerno Turn, Aga Rossi and Zaslavsky argued that the occupying Allied powers would have supported the National Liberation Committee (CLN) government, which would have removed Badoglio from power, ignoring, according to Canfora, "how tenaciously the English government supported the King and Badoglio".
+By reconstructing the story and downsizing Togliatti's role, Canfora argued that Aga Rossi and Zaslavsky arrived at a result that they did not intend, the one for which Stalin was "gigantic in diplomatic ability, farsightedness, and moderation".
+Canfora's conclusion was that if the authors "had really intended to do the noble job of scholars of history", they would have tried to understand the reasons for Togliatti's oscillations on such a tormented political choice, writing that "if they hadn't chosen to reduce the characters of that affair, either to mere tools or to evil geniuses, they would perhaps have had the result that a historian should care most about: understanding.")
 Canfora saw the Salerno Turn and 1944 as a rebirth of Italy's Communist party, and said that "the PCI had gradually followed a path which required it, as a historical task, to occupy the space of social democracy in the Italian political panorama."
 In the words of Franco Lo Piparo, Togliatti's "Italian Road to Socialism" entailed "social democracy using communist rhetoric".